Get Started with TiDB + AI via Python

 Step 5.
 Connect to the TiDB cluster

-Use the TiDBVectorClient class to connect to your TiDB cluster and create a table embedded_documents with a vector column to serve as the vector store.
+Use the TiDBVectorClient class to connect to your TiDB cluster and create a table embedded_documents with a vector column.

-import os from tidb_vector.integrations import TiDBVectorClient from dotenv import load_dotenv # Load the connection string from the .env file load_dotenv() vector_store = TiDBVectorClient( # The table which will store the vector data. table_name='embedded_documents', # The connection string to the TiDB cluster. connection_string=os.environ.get('TIDB_DATABASE_URL'), # The dimension of the vector generated by the embedding model. vector_dimension=embed_model_dims, # Determine whether to recreate the table if it already exists. drop_existing_table=True, )
+import os from tidb_vector.integrations import TiDBVectorClient from dotenv import load_dotenv # Load the connection string from the .env file load_dotenv() vector_store = TiDBVectorClient( # The 'embedded_documents' table will store the vector data. table_name='embedded_documents', # The connection string to the TiDB cluster. connection_string=os.environ.get('TIDB_DATABASE_URL'), # The dimension of the vector generated by the embedding model. vector_dimension=embed_model_dims, # Recreate the table if it already exists. drop_existing_table=True, )

 Step 6.
 Embed text data and store the vectors